govau/content-guide/_accessibility-inclusivity/screen-readers.md

 Keep sentences short so the meaning is concise.
 This means the screen reader won't need to read out a lot of punctuation.
 Not all screen readers work the same and some can miss nuances in longer sentences.

-Front-load paragraphs so the screen reader user can skip to the next paragraph if the content isn't relevant to them.
-This assists them to skim content in the same way it assist sighted readers.
+Frontload paragraphs so the screen reader user can skip to the next paragraph if the content isn't relevant to them.
+This helps users to scan content in the same way it helps sighted readers.

 ### Headings, links and tags help screen readers navigate